-The Lymphoma Genomic Translational Laboratory, led by Principal Investigator Dr Choon Kiat ONG, is dedicated to gaining a better understanding of the pathogenesis and aetiology of lymphoma and subsequently translating significant findings into novel treatment approaches for patients through clinical trials.
+The Lymphoma Genomic Translational Research Laboratory, led by Principal Investigator Dr Choon Kiat ONG, is dedicated to gaining a better understanding of the pathogenesis and aetiology of lymphoma, and subsequently translating significant findings into novel treatment approaches for patients through clinical trials.
 Lymphoma is a very complex disease with many different subtypes.
 Our research focuses mainly on non-Hodgkin’s lymphoma, especially T and NK cell lymphomas which are more prevalent in Asia.
-Besides understanding the disease through the use of various types of sequencing methodologies, we have also developed patient derived xenograft (PDX) models which are highly relevant to clinical drug testing and development.
+Besides understanding the disease through the use of various types of sequencing methodologies, we have also developed patient-derived xenograft (PDX), humanized and transgenic mouse models which are highly relevant to clinical drug testing and development.
 This capability allows us to further verify our discoveries at the genomic level, generating preclinical data and bringing the studies towards clinical trials.
 We are also in a good position to partner with pharmaceutical and diagnostic companies to develop drugs and biomarkers, respectively.